 If you answered yes to all six questions then your proposal is eligible.
 We look forward to reviewing it.
 Good luck with your submission!

-We will be updating the list next on June 1, 2016.
-Proposals for the next iteration of the list were due on April 1, 2016.
-You may submit a proposal at anytime between now and October 15th and be considered for the December 1, 2016 update.
+We will be updating the list next on June 1, 2017.
+Proposals for the next iteration of the list are due on March 15, 2017.
+You may submit a proposal at anytime between now and March 15th and be considered for the June update.